bluemath_tk.core package

 - save_model(model_path: str, exclude_attributes: List[str] = None) None [source]

-Saves the model to a file.
+Save the model to a file using pickle.

 - set_logger_name(name: str, level: str = 'INFO', console: bool = True) None [source]